semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 sink(x) # false negative
 ```

-The recommended solution nowadays is to set `by-side-effect: true`, being `by-side-effect` an option that is available for each individual source in a taint rule.
-When this option is enabled, _and_ the source specification matches a variable (or in general, an l-value) exactly, then Semgrep will assume that the variable (or l-value) becomes tainted by side-effect at the precise places where the source specification produces a match.
+It is now recommended to set `by-side-effect: true`, where `by-side-effect` is an option available for each individual source in a taint rule.
+When this option is enabled, and the source specification matches a variable (or in general, an l-value) exactly, then Semgrep assumes that the variable (or l-value) becomes tainted by side-effect at the precise places where the source specification produces a match.

-So, this is how we specify that `make_tainted` will update its argument making future occurrences tainted:
+So, this is how to specify that `make_tainted` updates its argument making future occurrences tainted:

 <iframe src="https://semgrep.dev/embed/editor?snippet=eRvy" border="0" frameBorder="0" width="100%" height="432"></iframe>

 There are also [sanitizers by side effect](#sanitizers-by-side-effect).
-For a good example of use of both sources and sanitizers by side-effect, take a look at rule [`c.lang.security.use-after-free.use-after-free`](https://semgrep.dev/playground/r/c.lang.security.use-after-free.use-after-free).
+For a good example of the use of both sources and sanitizers by side-effect, take a look at rule [`c.lang.security.use-after-free.use-after-free`](https://semgrep.dev/playground/r/c.lang.security.use-after-free.use-after-free).

 Propagators
 -----------

 By default, tainted data automatically propagates through assignments, operators, and function calls (from inputs to output).
-However, there are other ways taint can propagate, which may require language- or library-specific knowledge that Semgrep does not have built in.
+However, there are other ways in which taint can propagate, which can require language or library-specific knowledge that Semgrep does not have built-in.

 Consider the following Python code where an unsafe `user_input` is stored into a `set` data structure.
 A random element from `set` is then passed into a `sink` function.
 This random element can be `user_input` itself, leading to an injection vulnerability!